mpi/lodash-is-awesome/README.md

   }
 }
 ```
+In this new version of customizer, if second of the merged objects contains any functions then instead of assigning those functions to resulting object, we
+simply invoke them passing as parameters values from matching property from the first merged object.

 Now we will fix this customizer to as a first parameter of `_.mergeWith()`.
 Let's call this resulting function `patch`:
 ```javascript
 var patch = recipe => _.mergeWith(customizer, _, recipe);